 ONE: “What are your salary requirements?”

-You try in vain to skip to the next question, but it won’t let you.
-Darn, you’ll have to put a number in.
-Shoot, what number do you put?
-What you really want, how much you were paid in you last job, a low-ball number?
-Maybe.
-There isn’t an easy answer for this.
+There isn’t an easy answer to this.
 The answer depends on many things.
 Industry, occupation, competition in both, company and the alignment of the moon and stars.

 With this information in hand, pick a mid-point.
 The mid point would be a salary you would accept for this job plus some.
-Sure, nice and easy.
-It isn’t.
-The idea is to put a number in there that you would be ok with and that the employer finds within their range.
+You want to put a number in there that you would be ok with and that the employer finds within their range.